0BananaBig0/from_gcc_to_cpp/docs/Operators.md

 1. The conversion operator specifies **how to convert an object of the class to a designated target type**, which can be beneficial for implicit conversions or explicit type casting.
-2. **Implicit Conversion**: If defined, the conversion can occur automatically in certain contexts (e.g., passing an object to a function expecting a different type).
+2. **Implicit conversion**: If defined, the conversion can occur automatically in certain contexts (e.g., passing an object to a function expecting a different type).
-3. **Explicit Conversion**: If marked with `explicit`, the conversion will only occur when explicitly requested, thus preventing unintended conversions.
+3. **Explicit conversion**: If marked with `explicit`, the conversion will only occur when explicitly requested, thus preventing unintended conversions.

 ##### Conversion Operator Overloading